Bobby's Girl (album)

-The titular song of the album is a cover of the Marcie Blane song, "Bobby's Girl", also covered with success in the United Kingdom by Susan Maughan.
-Backing tracks for Aileen's album were recorded at Lion Share Studios in Hollywood in August 1982.
-Aileen overdubbed her vocals at the famed Mediasound Studios in New York City in September 1982.
+The title song of the album is a cover of the Marcie Blane song, "Bobby's Girl", also covered with success in the United Kingdom by Susan Maughan.
+Backing tracks were recorded at Lion Share Studios in Hollywood in August 1982.
+Aileen overdubbed her vocals at the Mediasound Studios in New York City in September 1982.
 The LP was released on November 16, 1982.